eth-cscs/SummerUniversity2022/node_level_performance/SpMV/README.md

   - DLR1
   - Hamrle3
   - kkt_power
+  - radom4M10
   - qcd5_4
   - com-Orkut
 + **Questions:**
   1. Is CSR anywhere near competitive for any of the matrices?
   2. For whch matrices is a larger sigma required to get better performance?
 Can you imagine why?
-+ From performance measurements alone we cannot determine the actual memory bandwidth taken by the kernel.
++ From performance measurements alone we cannot determine the actual memory bandwidth taken by the kernel or its actual code balance.
+We need a tool that gives us the memory bandwidth.
+The NVIDIA `nvprof` profiler can do this.
+  - To use the profiler, instead of running the binary directly you run it with `nvprof` as a wrapper: `nvprof -m <metric> ./spmv-gpu <whatever>`
+  - Many metrics are possible.
+This is a list of inetersting metrics to consider:
+    - `dram_read_bytes`:  Total bytes read from DRAM to L2 cache
+    - `dram_write_bytes`:  Total bytes written from L2 cache to DRAM

-            dram_read_throughput:  Device memory read throughput
+    - `dram_read_throughput`:  Device memory read throughput
-           dram_write_throughput:  Device memory write throughput
+    - `dram_write_throughput`:  Device memory write throughput
-              l2_read_throughput:  Memory read throughput seen at L2 cache for all read requests
+    - `l2_read_throughput`:  Memory read throughput seen at L2 cache for all read requests
-             l2_write_throughput:  Memory write throughput seen at L2 cache for all write requests
+    - `l2_write_throughput`:  Memory write throughput seen at L2 cache for all write requests
-              achieved_occupancy:  Ratio of the average active warps per active cycle to the maximum number of warps supported on a multiprocessor
+    - `achieved_occupancy`:  Ratio of the average active warps per active cycle to the maximum number of warps supported on a multiprocessor
-                 dram_read_bytes:  Total bytes read from DRAM to L2 cache
-                dram_write_bytes:  Total bytes written from L2 cache to DRAM
+  - Example: `nvprof -m dram_read_throughput ./spmv-gpu $MATRICES/HPCG-192-192-192.bmtx scs -dp -c 32 -s 32 -no-verify`
+  - The profiler gives you the metric _per kernel invocation_ as an average, minimum, and maximum value. **Important**: With the proviler active, the performance of the code is much reduced, so you won't get a proper performance reading from the code itself.
++ **Further qustions:**
+  3. What is the actual (measured) code balance of SpMV when running the following  matrices?
+Does it agree with the output of the benchmark?
+    - `random4M10`
+    - `DLR1`
+  4. How well do these two matrices utilize the memory bandwidth?